sap-tutorials/Tutorials/tutorials/cp-aibus-dc-swagger-ui/cp-aibus-dc-swagger-ui.md

 [ACCORDION-BEGIN [Step 2: ](Classify documents)]

 In this step, you can upload documents and get the service classification results.
+Please refer to the [documentation](https://help.sap.com/viewer/ca60cd2ed44f4261a3ae500234c46f37/SHIP/en-US/c66983111a5949af9dfd8fec25cba257.html) about the file formats that are supported by the service.

 In the Document Classification trial, there is a pre-trained model available for all users.
 The model predicts whether a document is an invoice, purchase order or payment advice.
-Feel free to use and upload any of such PDF documents.
+Feel free to use and upload any of such documents.

 >As an alternative to uploading your own documents to the service, you can use the following sample files (right click on the link, then click ***Save link as*** to download the files locally):